| NODIS Library | Program Management(8000s) | Search |

 a.
 NASA's goal is to improve the institutional management of the Agency's capital assets.

 b.
-NASA's policy is to ensure that NASA-owned and operated assets are properly aligned with the NASA mission and are safe, environmentally sound, affordable, the right type and size, and in good operating condition (except for facilities in "mothballed" status).
+It is NASA's policy to ensure that NASA-owned and operated assets are properly aligned with the NASA mission and are safe, environmentally sound, affordable, the right type and size, and in good operating condition.

 d.
-NASA shall apply the NASA reliability-centered maintenance (RCM) approach that employs a full range of maintenance strategies varying from "run to failure" to "streamlined failure mode and effects analysis (FMEA) combined with predictive testing and inspection (PT&I)" to institutional and program facilities and related equipment.
+NASA will apply the NASA reliability-centered maintenance (RCM) approach which employs a full range of maintenance strategies varying from "run to failure" to "streamlined failure mode and effects analysis (FMEA) combined with predictive testing and inspection (PT&I)" to institutional and program facilities and related equipment.

 e.
-The Agency policy shall be accomplished by:
+The Agency policy will be accomplished by:

 (1) Using state-of-the-art management techniques that optimize maintenance activities with respect to risk management and cost.
-RCM practices and appropriate modern PT&I diagnostic techniques shall be employed.
-RCM and PT&I shall be incorporated into facilities and/or equipment program development, improvement, and implementation to minimize life-cycle maintenance and repair costs, maintain facilities and equipment at the desired level of reliability, and maximize safety.
-These principles are outlined in the NASA Reliability Centered Maintenance Guide and the NASA Reliability Centered Building and Equipment Acceptance Guide.
-These guides and other resources are located at: http://www.hq.nasa.gov/office/codej/codejx/jxstaff_operations.html
+RCM practices and appropriate modern PT&I diagnostic techniques will be employed.
+RCM and PT&I will be incorporated into facilities and/or equipment program development, improvement, and implementation to minimize life-cycle maintenance and repair costs, maintain facilities and equipment at the desired level of reliability, and maximize safety.
+These principles are outlined in the NASA Reliability Centered Maintenance for Facilities and Collateral Equipment and the NASA Reliability Centered Building and Equipment Acceptance Guide.
+These guides and other resources are located at: http://www.hq.nasa.gov/office/codej/codejx/under O&M adn Design and Construction respectively.

-(2) Using accepted standards as guidelines to determine facilities and equipment maintenance funding requirements when a detailed requirements and associated estimates that serve as a basis for maintenance cost projections are not available; creating standards when accepted standards cannot be found.
+(2) Using accepted standards as guidelines to determine facilities and equipment maintenance funding requirements when detailed requirements and associated estimates are not available to serve as a basis for maintenance cost projections.

 (3) Generating, tracking, trending, and managing facilities maintenance activities by using appropriate performance metrics to enable overall maintenance program review and continuous improvement.

-(4) Undertaking benchmarking activities resulting in the identifying, sharing, and implementing of "best practices."
+(4) Undertaking benchmarking activities that result in identifying, sharing, and implementing "best practices."

 (5) Ensuring that each Center carries out the Agency policy by:

-(i) Developing and documenting an appropriate failure analysis for all critical facilities and equipment when failure of the facility, facility component, or equipment might result in damage to flight hardware which in turn would cause significant disruption in flight, research, or operations schedules; cause severe injury or death; or cause significant embarrassment to the Agency.
-Failure analysis shall be documented FMEA or fault tree analysis or comparable analysis as appropriate to serve as a basis for risk mitigation planning.
+(a) Developing and documenting an appropriate failure analysis for all critical facilities and equipment when failure of the facility, facility component, or equipment might result in damage to flight hardware which in turn would cause significant disruption in flight, research, or operations schedules; cause severe injury or death; or cause significant embarrassment to the Agency.
+Failure analysis will be documented via FMEA, fault-tree analysis, or comparable analysis as appropriate to serve as a basis for risk mitigation planning.

-(iv) Developing and monitoring performance of an Annual Work Plan (AWP) that defines and quantifies, in terms of budget dollars and/or workforce estimates, all scheduled maintenance to be accomplished in the following fiscal year and documenting all accomplishments in the current year.
-Annual maintenance and repair plans/proposals for institutional and program facilities and related equipment shall reflect the level of activity necessary to arrest annual growth of deferred maintenance, such as at the level indicated by the Facility Sustainment Model.
-The AWP shall address:
+(d) Developing and monitoring performance of an Annual Work Plan (AWP) that defines and quantifies, in terms of budget dollars and/or workforce estimates, all scheduled maintenance to be accomplished in the following fiscal year and documenting all accomplishments in the current year.
+Annual maintenance and repair plans/proposals for institutional and program facilities and related equipment will reflect the level of activity necessary to arrest annual growth of deferred maintenance, such as at the level indicated by the Facility Sustainment Model.
+The AWP will address:

-f.
-Accounting for facilities and equipment maintenance and repair expenditures in accordance with current NASA Financial Management policies.
-NASA contractors that are responsible for facilities maintenance shall be required to provide necessary maintenance spending data at individual facility-level detail.
+(e) Accounting for facilities and equipment maintenance and repair expenditures in accordance with the current NASA Financial Management policies.
+NASA contractors that are responsible for facilities maintenance will be required to provide necessary maintenance spending data at individual facility-level detail.

 g.
 Assessing facility and equipment conditions by participating in the application of the NASA Deferred Maintenance Parametric Estimating Guide.
 Scheduled and unscheduled maintenance and repair visits shall also be used to record condition codes of facilities and equipment for use in the CMMS.